Menu

 print(f"Response: {result['response']}")

-The agent should classify this as billing or general with neutral sentiment.
-It’ll find the payment methods entry and respond directly.
-No escalation.
+The agent should tag this as billing or general with a neutral mood.
+It will find the payment methods entry in the KB and reply right away.
+No escalation needed.

 Test 2: Angry customer (should escalate)